Zack Short Player Props: Tigers vs. Royals

 Zack Short At The Plate

-- Short has three doubles, three home runs and eight walks while batting .253.
+- Short is hitting .247 with three doubles, three home runs and 10 walks.

-- In 48.5% of his 33 games this season, Short has picked up at least one hit.
-He's also had three multi-hit games.

-- Short has an RBI in nine of 33 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Short has driven home a run in nine games this season (26.5%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on one occasion..

-- In six of 33 games this season, he has scored, including multiple runs once.
+- He has scored at least one run six times this year (17.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.